 “We just had 6 of our windows done in January.
 We used: Just Plantation Shutters, very professional and did a great job.
 Lower priced than the big companies.”

-Understanding the difference between solid wood and composite plantation shutters in Denver
+Understanding the difference between wood and composite plantation shutters

 What is the best solution?

-This is why we only sell solid resin composite interior plantation shutters, and they are basically visually indistinguishable from our solid wood shutters, however, you can feel the slight difference in weight when you hold the material as it just feels more substantial.
+This is why we only offer solid resin composite interior plantation shutters, and they are visually indistinguishable from our solid wood shutters.

 - The natural beauty of a wood stained finish